Art, Making & Research

 Drawn to the Beyond

-A touchpoint in how I see the world has always been a simple idea I return to repeatedly: my interests and research focus on what lies beyond what is presented.
-The sense of “beyond” is wonderfully expansive, a place of learning, questioning, and meeting other ways of seeing.
-Through this lens, I notice underlying rhythms and repeating forms before I focus on the subject itself.
+Something I keep returning to: my interests have always focused on what lies beyond what's presented.
+That sense of "beyond" opens outwards — learning, questioning, other ways of seeing.
+Through this, I notice underlying rhythms and repeating forms before I focus on the subject itself.
 The human, the geological, and the cosmic echo one another in ways that, without context, could belong to any scale.

-I often think back to one of the first creative courses I took: an introduction to visual thinking.
-At first, I felt overwhelmed, but something eventually clicked.
-In a session exploring opposites, my classmates worked with light and dark or front and reverse.
-I went further outwards and inwards, sketching how an atom and a solar system mirror each other, each held together by a core that shapes everything around it.
+I often think back to one of the first creative courses I took — an introduction to visual thinking.
+At first I felt overwhelmed, but something eventually clicked.
+In a session exploring opposites, my classmates worked with light and dark, front and reverse.
+I went further: outwards and inwards, sketching how an atom and a solar system mirror each other, each held together by a core that shapes everything around it.
+That moment showed me how differently I approached the world — and over time I came to understand how much that difference shaped my practice.

-My work is primarily abstract, as this creates space for people to engage on their own terms - to be drawn into the colour or the forms that can evoke everything from smoke to mountains.
+My work is primarily abstract, because abstraction creates space for people to engage on their own terms — drawn into colour or form that can evoke everything from smoke to mountains.

 Engaging the Creative and the Technical

-As my artistic grounding developed, I found myself stepping more confidently into the space where creativity meets the technical.
-I would begin with an idea and then work out how to make it real, often by avoiding the expected route.
-Some of my most meaningful creative discoveries have emerged from this way of working.
+As my artistic grounding developed, I found myself stepping more confidently into where creativity meets the technical.
+I'd begin with an idea and work out how to make it real, often by avoiding the expected route.

-I’m particularly drawn to materials that can “break” pigment - using acetone or spray starch to force reactions that reveal new behaviours in the material.
-These experiments aren’t just technical exercises; they help me explore the patterns, cycles, and thresholds that run through my wider practice.
+I'm particularly drawn to materials that can "break" pigment — using acetone or spray starch to force reactions that reveal new behaviours.
+These aren't just technical exercises.
+They help me explore the patterns and thresholds that run through my wider practice.

 Embedded in Iterative Process

-Much of my making is a form of inquiry — a way of testing ideas, observing behaviours, and learning through the material itself.
-Iterative processes wind through all my work.
-The results are never static; there is always something to move toward - a sense of repetition, directionality, and potential.
-Sometimes I don’t yet know what that direction is, but I can feel it in the way materials and movement begin to speak to each other.
+Much of my making is a form of inquiry — testing ideas, observing behaviours, learning through the material itself.
+Iterative processes run through all my work.
+The results are never static; there is always somewhere to move toward.
+Sometimes I don't yet know what that direction is, but I can feel it in the way materials and movement begin to speak to each other.

-This iterative quality mirrors my fascination with plate tectonics: each plate shifting a little every year, always moving forward, their interactions shaping the next iteration.
-Over millennia, immense change unfolds - change that can’t be witnessed in human time, yet is always happening.
+This mirrors my fascination with plate tectonics: each plate shifting a little every year, always moving, their interactions shaping the next iteration.
+Immense change unfolding at a scale that can't be witnessed in human time, yet is always happening.

 Engaging with People

-My art practice rests firmly with people; making work in isolation would never hold my excitement.
+My art practice rests firmly with people — making work in isolation would never hold my interest.
 I thrive on hearing how others make sense of the world and how they read the work.

-More than once, someone has seen something in a piece that I didn’t see myself.
-Their interpretation invites me to look again - to see the grouping of lines and colours through their eyes, to understand how it resonates for them.
-This interplay inspires me to keep creating, to keep having conversations, and to keep pushing what my materials can do.
+More than once, someone has seen something in a piece that I hadn't seen myself.
+Their reading invites me to look again, to understand how it resonates for them.
+This keeps me creating, keeps me in conversation, keeps me pushing what the materials can do.